pip-services/pip-services-docs/content/en/golang/components/auth/credential_resolver.md

 ### Methods

 #### Add
-Adds a new credential to component credentials
+Adds a new credential to a credential component.

 > (c [*CredentialResolver]()) Add(credential [*CredentialParams](../credential_params))